After tearing open a check from your auto or home insurance provider, you may be surprised to find two names listed on the “Pay to the order of” line.

 Insurance providers issue checks to two individuals or entities in several situations, such as to a car owner and a lienholder, a car owner and a body shop, or a homeowner and a mortgage company.
 Below, we’ll discuss common scenarios involving two-party insurance checks.

-How to Cash the Most Two-Party Insurance Checks
+How to Cash the Most Common Two-Party Insurance Checks

 Below, we explain the most common types of two-party insurance checks, and how you can cash them: